Historic Walking Tours

 Begin your historic tour of Bend at the Deschutes Historical Museum where you will walk through the doors of history and into the Reid School building, constructed in 1914.
-Pick up a Heritage Walk Guide or download the free Heritage Walk app for your smartphone, look through old photographs, and travel through decades of pioneer living and National Forest Service history in each of the classrooms turned exhibits.
+Pick up a Heritage Walk Guide, look through old photographs, and travel through decades of pioneer living and National Forest Service history in each of the classrooms turned exhibits.

 Various guide books and fliers will help you explore Bend on foot, but if you are looking for a more personalized approach to learning about the past, call The Bend Tour Company, who will whisk you through town sharing interesting and entertaining historical facts about Bend.